What is Thumb CMC (Basal Joint) Arthritis?

 - Hyperextension of the middle joint of the thumb (MP joint)

 Yes!
-Your symptoms and medical history as well as an examination of your hand and wrist can help to diagnose thumb CMC arthritis.
-X-rays of the thumb will often show signs of arthritis like bone spurs and cysts.
+Your symptoms and medical history as well as an examination of your hand and wrist can help diagnose thumb CMC arthritis.
+X-rays of the thumb often show signs of arthritis, like bone spurs and cysts.
 Sometimes very early CMC arthritis does not show these changes on x-ray.
-If inflammatory arthritis or infection is suspected, additional blood tests or MRI may be needed to determine the case of the arthritis.
+If we suspect inflammatory arthritis or infection, we may need to order additional blood tests or an MRI to determine the case of the arthritis.

 Treatment

 Unfortunately, there is no cure for arthritis, but there are good treatments.
-Nonoperative treatments can often adequately alleviate symptoms, but occasionally surgery is required
+Nonoperative treatments often adequately alleviate symptoms, but occasionally surgery becomes necessary.

 - Activity modifications (avoid forceful pinching, prolonged gripping)